slash4-de/openstack/source/day2.rst

 	3. A snapshot can be created from a volume that is available otherwise it is also possible to create a snapshot that is in use ( this is called forceful creation)

-	4. A new volume can be created using a snapshot as well.
+	4. It is possible to create a new volume from a snapshot.

-Action time !
-Let's create a volume !
+Ready?
+Let's go and create a new snapshot for our new volume that we just created.

 	1. Click on the drop down menu under 'Actions' field in the row where the newly created volume is displayed.